 - Possibility of revisional surgery

-It’s very important to ask Dr. Alexander questions about your facelift procedure.
+It’s very important to ask our surgeons questions about your facelift procedure.
 It is natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
 Don’t be shy about discussing these feelings with us.

 Important Terms to Know